yousifnimah/NumToWordsGo/README.md

 ![img.png](https://i.imgur.com/g0kPxcB.png)
 ![img.png](https://i.imgur.com/IJyLyrn.gif)

-In the example above, we import the NumToWordsGo package and use the NumToWords function to convert the number 123456789 into its word representation.
+***In the example above***, we import the NumToWordsGo package and use the NumToWords function to convert the number 50010 into its word representation.
 The result is then printed to the console.

 ## License